 In accordance with the terms of the Company's line of credit agreements with General Electric Capital Corporation ("GE Capital"), the Company is obligated to maintain a certificate of deposit with the lender.
-In July 2010, GE Capital approved a reduction in the amount of the Company's certificate of deposit.
+In January 2011, GE Capital approved a reduction in the amount of the Company's certificate of deposit.
 The balance of the certificate of deposit, which the Company classifies as restricted cash, was as follows (in thousands):

-ember 30, 2010 December 31, 2009 Certificate of deposit classified as restricted cash \$ 788 \$ 1,674
+March 31, 2011 December 31, 2010 Certificate of deposit classified as restricted cash \$ 439 \$ 788

 Note 2.
-Net Income (Loss) Per Common Share
+Net Loss Per Common Share

-Basic net income (loss) per common share is computed by dividing net income (loss) by the weighted-average number of vested common shares outstanding during the period.
-Diluted net income (loss) per common share is computed by giving effect to all potentially dilutive common shares, including outstanding stock options, unvested restricted stock, warrants, and shares issuable under the Employee Stock Purchase Plan ("ESPP") by applying the treasury stock method.
-The following is the calculation of basic and diluted net income (loss) per common share (in thousands, except per share data):
+Basic net loss per common share is computed by dividing the net loss by the weighted average number of vested common shares outstanding during the period.
+Diluted net loss per common share is computed by giving effect to all potentially dilutive common shares, including outstanding stock options, unvested restricted stock, warrants, and shares issuable under the Employee Stock Purchase Plan ("ESPP"), by applying the treasury stock method.
+Following is the calculation of basic and diluted net loss per common share (in thousands, except per share data):